recommenders-team/recommenders/CONTRIBUTING.md

 We make sure that in between MVPs all the code that goes to the branches staging or master passes the tests.

-### Practices related to customer focus

-#### Get customer feedback before making a release
+#### User feedback before making a release
-A product cycle is not finished until we get feedback from a customer/user, we have made changes based on the feedback and all the tests are passing.
+A product cycle is not finished until we get feedback from a user, we have made changes based on the feedback and all the tests are passing.

 *Examples:*

 * See our [branch merging strategy](https://github.com/Microsoft/Recommenders/wiki/Strategy-to-merge-the-code-to-master-branch).

-### Practices related to team behavior
+## Code of Conduct

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).

+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+Apart from the official Code of Conduct developed by Microsoft, in the Recommenders team we adopt the following behaviors, to create a great working environment:

 #### Don’t point fingers
 Let’s be constructive.